-By Paul Jerard, E-RYT 500
+By Dr. Paul Jerard, E-RYT 500, YACEP

+Some of us may have people around us who would take everything we have without acknowledging our actions of giving.
+These are difficult circumstances, but there are some solutions.
 If your circle of friends is collectively selfish, you may be wasting your time, and it might be time to find new friends.
-When we are children, we might learn hard lessons about the children with whom we associate.
+When we are children, we might learn hard lessons about the children we associate with.
 We learn about being “guilty by association.”

-Therefore, look inside of yourself and see what actions of giving you can live with.
+Only a few souls per century can manage to master the complete extinction of desire and suffering.
+To give is one thing, but to give everything you have is impossible for the vast majority of humanity.
+Therefore, look inside yourself and see what actions of giving you can live with.
 We know that giving is good, but we may not be one of the few enlightened souls of this century.

-2. “When I give, how do I know it is going to a good cause?”
+“When I give, how do I know it is going to a good cause?”

 However, your giving of funds should be done with the best of intentions and should make you feel better.
 This brings about states of happiness.
 When you perform selfless service for a good cause, you most likely know much more about the legitimacy of that particular cause.

 © Copyright – Aura Wellness Center – Publications Division